Valeria Golino

-Valeria Golino (born 22 October 1965) is an Italian actress and film director.
+Valeria Golino (born 22 October 1965) is an Italian actress and filmmaker.
 She is best known to English-language audiences for her roles in Rain Man, Big Top Pee-wee (both 1988), and Hot Shots!
 (1991).
 She has won David di Donatello, Nastro d'Argento, Ciak d'oro, and Globo d'oro awards, and is one of four actresses to have twice won the Best Actress award at the Venice Film Festival.

 Early life

 Golino was born on 22 October 1965 in Naples, Italy, the daughter of an Italian father who was a Germanist scholar, and a Greek mother, Lalla, who was a painter.
 One of her grandmothers was Egyptian French.
 She grew up in an "artistic household", and after her parents split up, was raised alternating between Athens and Sorrento (near Naples).
 Golino is the niece of the journalist Enzo Golino at L'Espresso, and her brother is a musician.
 When she was a girl, her mother frequently took her to the cinema, and she quickly became interested in films.
 In spite of this, though, she never thought about pursuing a film career until she made her first movie.
 Instead, she wanted to be a cardiologist.

 Valeria was diagnosed with scoliosis at age 11, and she had a steel rod implanted in her back for five years.
 She remained in the care of a surgeon in Chicago for six months, where she learned to speak English.
 At age 14, she started to work as a fashion model in Athens, Milan, London, and Los Angeles.
 She was in TV commercials for beer, perfume, and cosmetics, and she modeled swimsuits and blue jeans.